huang-feiyu/bustub-lab/README.md

 The assignment has indicated that it is too slow might because of lru replacer.

 After fixing time issue, add a big lock to BPI. => Fix dead lock issue.

+## Parallel Buffer Pool Manager

+Just use some instances individually, easy to implement.